-St. Paul's - Healthy School?
+How is St. Paul's a Healthy School?

-* The opportunity to learn about being useful members of society.
+*We have the opportunity to learn about being useful members of society.

 * A school environment where everyone feels valued - adults and children alike.

-* Where we learn how to take part in all sorts of physical games and enjoy ourselves.
+*We learn how to take part in all sorts of physical games and enjoy ourselves.